hackle/blog-rust/raw/readability-and-vocabulary.md

 [ x * x for xs in [range(1,5), range(6,10)] for x in xs if x % 2 == 0 ]
 ```

-is not as not readable as the same code but better formatted (b),
+is not as readable as the same code but better formatted (b),

 ```Python
 [